 Sacred Heart Academy reserves the right to update and modify the policy applying to use of technology at the discretion of the Administration of the school.

-In order for a student to be issued an account, he or she must agree to take full responsibility for his or her own actions by signing the "User Contract."
 Sacred Heart Academy will not be liable for the actions of anyone connecting to the Internet through this network.
 All users shall assume full liability (legal, financial, or otherwise) for their actions.